 Kicking off a new chapter

-As the world prepares for Super Bowl LIV in Miami, Nike wanted to leave a legacy in the city with the newly renovated Traz Powell Stadium, providing local athletes with access to safe places to play and train.
+As the world prepared for Super Bowl LIV in Miami, Nike wanted to leave a legacy in the city with the newly renovated Traz Powell Stadium, providing local athletes with access to safe places to play and train.
 The stadium, one of our most sustainable Nike-designed football fields, minimizes its environmental footprint and is designed for today’s athletes and for future generations.
 Throughout the track and field, stadium, press box and locker rooms, this mindful approach extends to the materials, waste system, lighting and surrounding greenery.

 Refurbished courts and stadiums – like the new Nathaniel Traz Powell – can inspire the surrounding community to get outside and play more.
 Nike invests in community partners, schools and grassroots programs to provide more opportunities for play and sport.